4d/docs/docs/Debugging/debugging-remote.md

 * The code executed in the `On Server Startup Database` Method cannot be debugged remotely.
 It can only be debugged on the server side
 * If no debugger is attached, the running code is not stopped by debugging commands

-## Attaching the debugger to a remote 4D client
+## Attaching the debugger

-By default, the debugger is not attached to a remote 4D client:
+By default when you start an application:

-* If 4D Server is not running headless, the debugger is attached to the server
+* if 4D Server is not running headless, the debugger is attached to the server,
-* If 4D Server is running headless, no debugger is attached
+* if 4D Server is running headless, no debugger is attached.

 You can attach the debugger to any remote 4D client allowed to connect to the 4D Server application.